The IOM (International One Metre)

-IOM GBR is the class association for owners of IOM RC yachts in the UK and represent you to the IOM International Class Association (IOMICA) who manage the class globally on behalf of World Sailing.
+IOM GBR is the class association for owners of IOM RC yachts in the UK.
+It represents the class to the IOM International Class Association (IOMICA) who manage the class globally on behalf of World Sailing.
 This includes ensuring that IOM owners are able to propose and vote on proposed changes to class rules, including administration, to IOMICA.

 Any MYA member with a registered IOM is automatically a member of the class association, further registration is no longer required.